SiddardhaPolineni/-Analyze-Yelp-Dataset-Using-Spark-On-AzureDatabricks/README.md

 -   Numbers of restaurants in Arizona state per city.

--   Broadcast Join: restaurants as per review ratings in Pheonix city.
+-   Broadcast Join: restaurants as per review ratings in a city in Arizona.

--   Most rated Italian restaurant in Pheonix.
+-   Most rated Italian restaurant in Arizona State.